 Currently, the windshield is leaking in two places, we have to get that fixed before the rainy season!
 We also found a leak in our hot water tank, so we need to replace that (hopefully with a tankless model so we can have unlimited hot water showers).
 The black tank has overflowed too many times causing the floor in the toilet room to crack.
 Driving her is more and more challenging as everything seems to break when we move her.

 Problems With The Business

-We lost a couple of clients and I haven't been making enough money to afford the staff I had so I had to lay people off, and we haven't yet seen growth of new/additional clients.
+We lost a couple of clients and I haven't been making enough money to afford the staff I had so I had to hire an HKM lawyer to help me lay people off, and we haven't yet seen growth of new/additional clients.

 Problems With The Kids

 In general they're just kids, but each has their own special needs, Alia is in the process of receiving meds for ADD, we first had to run an EEG to verify that she doesn't have epilepsy (because Josiah has it) ... the other problem we're having is the kids want more time with Becky and I, but due to work and the lack of staff we've been relying on the nanny more than we're comfortable with.